16 - Searching for members or those apprenticed to members of City of London livery companies

 Most of the surviving records are now administered by LMA.
 Brief details of the records available are given in City Livery Companies and related organisations: a guide to their archives in Guildhall Library (Guildhall Library, 2010, 4th ed.); a copy is available from the Information Desk.
 A guide specifically to livery company membership records is also available from the Information Desk at LMA and online at the former Guildhall Library Manuscripts website.

 The following ancient livery companies keep their own records: Clothworkers, Drapers, Goldsmiths, Leathersellers, Mercers, Saddlers (some records held by LMA), Salters, and Stationers.
-For contact information, see the Livery Companies Database.
+For contact information, see the Livery Committee - Database of Companies and Guilds.

 Information about persons who lived in the London area may be given in the many biographical and genealogical sources which are held by LMA.
 Details of these sources can be found in Information Leaflet No.1, 'Family History at London Metropolitan Archives'.